-An ability with a triggered effect has an effect that is waiting for event to occur to be activated.
+An ability with a triggered effect has an effect that is waiting for an event to occur to be activated.
 A triggered effect always has a condition that is checking for an event to happen.
 Triggered effects may be ongoing or instant.
-When a card with an ability with a triggered effect is played, the condition activates and begins checking for the triggering event to happen, and the condition is triggered when the event happens.
-Triggered effects differ from manually triggered effects in that triggered effects can activate in response to an event, while manually triggered effects have a range in which they can be activated.
+When a card with an ability with a triggered effect is played, the condition activates and begins checking for the triggering event to happen, and the condition is triggered effects can activate in response to an event, while manually triggered effects have a range in which they can be activated.
 All players must know (or have the ability to know) that the triggering event happened for the triggered effect to activate.

 Triggered effects may be optional or mandatory.
 Optional triggered effects will be designated with a "may" or similar wording, while mandatory triggered effects simply describe the outcome without giving a choice.
-Mandatory triggered effects that are not negated persist at least until the end of the current phase, even if the card leaves play or set aside, unless otherwise specified on the card.
 If the triggering event deactivates the ability without interrupting or negating it, then the triggered effect can still be activated.
 If the triggering event activates the ability, then the triggered effect can still be activated.
-Otherwise, optional triggered effects may only be activated by a player while the card it is on is controlled by the player and is either in play, Land of Redemption or set-aside area.
+Otherwise, a triggered effect may only be activated by the player controlling it while the ability persists, as described under Duration.